mbrewer/infosec_insights/session1.md

 --
-* Most people are not as smart as you think you are
+* Most people are not as smart as you think they are
 * Most people are not qualified for their jobs